martincmartin/weather/README.md

 </p>

 They're generally within one degree Fahrenheit, although occasionally differ by up to about 3 degrees.
-That's close enough for most people, although since I've gone to the effort of getting the temperature sensor working, I'll leave that.
+That's close enough for most people, although I've gone to the effort of getting the temperature sensor working, so I'll leave that.
 But my code, if it doesn't find the `rtl_433` executable, falls back on the API's idea of current temperature.